Landscape Design: Site Analysis and Evaluation

-In addition, the architect’s design plan will need to conform with county and community zoning restrictions, storm sewer easements, septic fields, flood plains, HOAs and resource protection areas (set backs off tributaries or bodies of water).
+In addition, the architect’s design plan will need to conform with county and community zoning restrictions, storm sewer easements, septic fields, flood plains, HOAs, and resource protection areas (setbacks off tributaries or bodies of water).

 Site Topography: Grading & Elevations

-Depending of the goals of the landscape design plan, we may use steps and terracing to create varying elevations on a flat site.
+Depending on the goals of the landscape design plan, we may use steps and terracing to create varying elevations on a flat site.
 This helps us define use areas and add variety to the landscape.